 - frequent blinking

-Inform your doctor of any prescription medications, over-the-counter medications, or herbal supplements you are taking.
+Inform your doctor of any prescription medications, over-the-counter medications, or herbal supplements that you are taking.

-Your doctor may advise you to avoid eating for four hours before the test and to avoid drinking caffeine or alcohol for 24 to 48 hours before the test.
-He will also ask you to refrain from taking any sedatives, tranquilizers, or anti-vertigo medications before the test.
+Your doctor may advise you to avoid eating for several hours before the test and to avoid drinking caffeine or alcohol for 24 to 48 hours before the test.
+They will likely also ask you to refrain from taking any sedatives, tranquilizers, or antivertigo medications.

-After your doctor has completed the test, he or she will remove the electrode patches and wash off the conductive paste.
+After your doctor has completed the test, they will remove the electrode patches and wash off the conductive paste.
+Those undergoing the VNG test will simply remove the goggles.

 Your doctor will let you know when you can resume taking any medications you stopped taking in preparation for the procedure.